Ruchirchheda/pcl_demo.github.io/README.md

 # Hello
-This repository contains all the files used for making [this](htttps://aryamanmaithani.github.io) this site.
+This repository contains all the files used for making [this](htttps://ruceda.github.io) this site.
 [Layout](https://deanattali.com/beautiful-jekyll/) by [Dean Attali](https://deanattali.com/).
 Hosted by GitHub Pages.
-Credits to Aryaman Maithani
+Credits to Aryaman Maithani for the template designs